ch3vr0n5/Steamu/README.md

 <img src="https://es-de.org/____impro/1/onewebmedia/ES-DE_logo.png?etag=%226071-6041244a%22&sourceContentType=image%2Fpng&ignoreAspectRatio&resize=240%2B168">

-EmuDeck configures EmulationStation DE to use the same rom folders that EmuDeck creates for you and it even downloads all the emulators and cores the ES-DE needs, all configurations that EmuDeck installs are carried over when using EmulationStation DE.
-For a comprehensive list of all the systems that ESDE supports go to [ES-DE](https://es-de.org)
+stEmu configures EmulationStation to use the same rom folders that stEmu creates for you and it even downloads all the emulators and cores that EmulationStation needs.
+All configurations that stEmu installs are carried over when using EmulationStation.
+For a comprehensive list of all the systems that EmulationStation supports go to [EmulationStation](https://emulationstation.org/)

 # Hotkeys